-Here are some selected papers published (or accepted for publication) since I joined Michigan State in August 2014.
+Here are some selected papers published since I joined Michigan State in August 2014 (or forthcoming).

 'Equilibrium Selection in Sequential Games with Imperfect Information', with A. Llorente-Saguer, R. Morton and A. NicolÚ.
 Games and Economic Behavior, Vol. 109, pages 465-483 (2018).

 Blurb: We propose an equilibrium selection criterion (to pick the one that holds for the largest set of beliefs).
 It works better than alternatives in experiments on vertical contracting and electoral competition.

 'Social Welfare with Net Utilities', with D. Xefteris.
 Forthcoming, Special Issue in Honor of Ken Arrow, Public Choice.

 Blurb: A preference relation over utility vectors satisfies a collection of desirable axioms if and only if it is representable by a function with a particular "sum of power functions" functional form.